matloff/omsi/README.md

 OMSI should greatly improve the examination process for both instructors and students.
 However, as with any automated system, some care is needed to insure that things run smoothly.

+<i>Making sure you know the procedures:</i>

+In familiarizing yourself with OMSI, do a trial, playing the role of both instructor and student.
+Start up the server as the instructor, then take the exam as a student.
+Look at the files that are then produced at both the servier and client ends.

 <i>Making sure the students know the procedures:</i>